cybersader/awesome-cybersader/📁 50 - Cybersade/YLC 2024 Presentation/YLC 2024 Presentation.md

 - Business/entity level
 - Families, individuals

 - Why should you care?
 It depends on your interests.
-The reason we have a constitution in the first place is because the majority isn't always right and we have to have something stronger as a foundation.
-This foundation should have the interests of the people in mind.
-In this case, life liberty and the pursuit of happiness (whatever that means).

 - Hopefully, it's at some level of self actualization.